About the Acupuncturist

 - I practice advanced pulse diagnosis with every patient.
 My passion in Chinese Medicine is achieving crystal clarity when it comes to diagnosis, in order to best help my patients get better.

-- On a personal level, I have strong feelings about the integrity of the practice of medicine.
+- On a personal level, I have strong feelings about the integrity of the practice of medicine and healing.
 Some clinics that I’ve seen treat people like a means of making more money, by only having 15 minutes of contact time or less for each patient.
 In my opinion, that’s absolutely not enough time for anyone (no matter how skilled a practitioner they are) to formulate a good diagnosis.
 I’m very dedicated to practicing Chinese Medicine with integrity, putting the well being of my patients above all else, even if it comes at my own expense.

 So, that’s the story of how I became an acupuncturist.